golistic/pxmysql/README.md

   <img alt="license: MIT" src="_badges/license.svg">
 </div>

-The Go pxmysql package implements the MySQL X Protocol and provides a Go sql driver which uses it.
-The X Protocol communicates with MySQL using a different TCP port and transfers data using Protocol Buffers.
+The Go pxmysql package implements the MySQL X Protocol and provides a Go `sql/driver` which uses it.
+The X Protocol communicates with MySQL using TCP port 33060 (default) using structured data serialized using Protocol Buffers.

 Note that the MySQL X Protocol is an alternative, an extension of the conventional well known text-based MySQL protocol.